 It’s unclear how much copper leeches into your food as you cook, and how much acid makes an impact on copper leaching into your food.

 Some copper cookware is coated with a protective layer to make sure that there isn’t any copper leaching.
-However, while those protective coatings are common, they aren’t always as durable as the copper underneath, and not all copper cookware will have those coatings.
+However, while those protective coatings are common, they aren’t always as durable as the copper underneath, and not all will have those coating.

 Untreated copper is not considered safe.
 It’s reactive and will get into your food.
 Since you don’t need much, added copper can cause a wide range of adverse health effects, though true, acute, copper toxicity is rare.

 Copper extraction isn’t great for the environment, but your copper cookware isn’t going to contribute significant demand to the already high-demand copper market.

 Overall, it is very environmentally friendly because the copper is so conductive.

 Because it makes heating your food very quick and easy, you’ll need less energy to effectively cook your food.
 Over time, those modest daily energy savings are very significant, especially if you take good care of your copper pots and pans so that you don’t have to replace it.

 Copper coated is often used to refer to two different types of copper cookware, cookware that is made from copper which has been coated with another metal, and cookware that uses something else, but which has been coated with copper closer to the food, and then coated again with a protective layer to prevent the copper from being leached into your food.

 These types of cookware are popular because they’re attractive, incredibly durable, and designed to cook your food quickly and incredibly easily.